sebamed/DailyLog/README.md

 - Online MySql server
 - Java Runtime Environment  - JRE

+# Disclaimer
+Since this is my first desktop app, code can be kinda messy.
+Lot of mixed up concepts that I am not an expert in like design patterns.

 # Implemented functionalities:
 - Save login preset
 - Adding new logs, tasks and removing them